Chart Color Schemes

 Devon Meadows is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Devon Meadows, as per the latest Census, all dwellings were houses with none being semi-detached, apartments, or other types.
-This contrasts with Melbourne metro's 91.5% houses and 8.5% other dwellings.
+In Devon Meadows, as recorded in the latest Census, all dwellings were houses with none being semi-detached, apartments, or other types.
+This differed from Melbourne metro's composition of 91.5% houses and 8.5% other dwellings.
 Home ownership in Devon Meadows stood at 48.4%, with mortgaged dwellings at 38.0% and rented ones at 13.6%.
-The median monthly mortgage repayment was $2,105, higher than Melbourne metro's $1,950.
-The median weekly rent in Devon Meadows was $392 compared to Melbourne metro's $386.
-Nationally, Devon Meadows' mortgage repayments exceeded the Australian average of $1,863, and rents surpassed the national figure of $375.
+The median monthly mortgage repayment was $2,105, higher than Melbourne metro's average of $1,950.
+The median weekly rent in Devon Meadows was $392, compared to Melbourne metro's $386.
+Nationally, Devon Meadows' mortgage repayments were significantly higher than the Australian average of $1,863, and rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing